Choosing the right materials can make a huge difference in the ease, enjoyment, and final look of your watercolor paintings.

 Whether you’re just getting started or looking to upgrade your toolkit, here are the supplies I personally use and recommend to my students.

 Watercolor Paint BrushesA good brush can make a big difference in control and paint flow.
 I prefer sable brushes for their spring, fine points, and ability to hold paint.
-Here are the four brushes I use most of the time and recommend for small scale work.
+Here is a list of brushes I use most often and recommend for small-scale work.

 Round Brushes for Detail Work